Pseudothryptus: Description

 Pseudothryptus multiseriatus is a small beetle about 2.5 mm in length.
+The beetle can be found in portions of northeastern India, including the states of Sikkim and Assam.

 It has a very convex oval body, ranging from brown to dark brown.
-It has two layers of setae on its elytra; a short layer within the punctures, and a very long and thick layer between the stripes of the elytra.
-Each elytron has thirteen rows of punctures, with smooth and shiny surface between these rows.
-Its head, slightly retracted into its pronotum, is covered with coarse, dense punctures.
-It has long eleven-segment antennae, extending beyond the back of the pronotum, covered with fine setae.
+It has two layers of setae on its elytra; a short layer within the elytra punctures, and a very long and thick layer between the stripes of the elytra.
+Each highly convex elytron has thirteen rows of punctures, with smooth and shiny surface between these rows.
+The legs are short and thick.
+On males, glandular pores cover the entire surface of the 4th sternite (the plates on the underbody of the abdomen), and most of the 5th.'